1D Literacy

 E ~ Expand Vocabulary - I know, find, and use interesting words.

-The literacy CAFE menu provides a way to assess students participating in the Daily 5, and it uses the acronym CAFE to help children understand four important components of literacy learning.
+The literacy CAFE menu provides a way to assess students participating in Reader's Workshop, and it uses the acronym CAFE to help children understand four important components of literacy learning.
 The CAFE "menu" lists specific strategies to help children improve in each of the these 4 areas.

 C ~ Comprehension - I understand what I read.